kgar/foundry-vtt-tidy-5e-sheets/To Do.md

     - [ ] Encapsulate and organize
   - [ ] Apply styles to make the header look verbatim like the original
   - [ ] Add existing CSS variables
-- [ ] Register all settings
+- [x] Register all settings
-- [ ] Fill out the main settings dialog
+- [x] Fill out the main settings dialog
 - [ ] Implement "Tidy5e KGar Sheet Settings" dialog tracer bullet
-  - [ ] Create dialog
+  - [x] Create dialog
-  - [ ] Add Default Player Sheet Width setting
+  - [x] Add Default Player Sheet Width setting
-  - [ ] Add "Save Changes" button with icon
+  - [x] Add "Save Changes" button with icon
-  - [ ] Changes should be instantaneously displayed on open sheets (trigger a render of all open sheets)
+  - [x] Changes should be instantaneously displayed on open sheets (trigger a render of all open sheets) - 💪 it required awaiting the settings updates when saving changes
 - [ ] Fill out remainder of settings
 - [ ] ... next steps